I Could Be with Anyone

 I Could Be With Anyone is an EP released by Kevin Devine in support of his fifth album, Brother's Blood, and his winter 2008 tour with Manchester Orchestra.
 The title track is featured on Brother's Blood, while the other 3 tracks are exclusive to the EP.
-Both "She Stayed As Steam" and "What's Keeping Us Young" were previously available to stream on Kevin's MySpace page, however, the EP features a new version of "What's Keeping Us Young".
+Both "She Stayed as Steam" and "What's Keeping Us Young" were previously available to stream on Devine's MySpace page; however, the EP features a new version of "What's Keeping Us Young".